REBA Reward Leaders' Forum 2017

-This conference will examine how legislative, social, economic and demographic change combined with new workforce behaviour patterns are driving new approaches to pay & pensions.
+This conference examined how legislative, social, economic and demographic change combined with new workforce behaviour patterns is driving new approaches to pay & pensions.

 Dr Duncan Brown